403

 Sorry!!

 Error!
-We're sorry, but the page you were
+We're sorry, but the page you were looking for doesn't exist.

 EU experiences economic fallout as Russian gas halt leaves minimal impact on Moscow

-(MENAFN) The European Union could face economic losses exceeding 1 trillion euros (USD1 trillion) due to the halt in Russian gas imports, according to Kirill Dmitriev, CEO of the Russian Direct investment Fund (RDIF).
+(MENAFN) The European Union could face economic losses exceeding 1 trillion euros (USD1 trillion) due to the halt in Russian gas imports, according to Kirill Dmitriev, CEO of the Russian Direct Investment Fund (RDIF).
 Speaking at the Future Minerals Forum in Saudi Arabia on Thursday, Dmitriev highlighted the significant slowdown in the EU’s economic growth following the cessation of Russian gas supplies, contrasting it with Russia’s continued economic resilience.

 After the escalation of the Ukraine conflict in 2022, the EU took steps to reduce dependency on Russian energy.
 While some member states voluntarily stopped importing Russian gas, others, including Austria, Slovakia, the Czech Republic, and Italy, maintained imports.
 However, these deliveries ended earlier this month after Ukraine declined to extend its gas transit agreement with Moscow.